 ON THIS PAGE: You will learn about how doctors describe astrocytoma’s growth or spread.
 This is called the stage or grade.
 To see other pages, use the menu.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
 This information helps the doctor plan the treatment and determine the child’s prognosis, which is the chance of recovery.

 In addition to staging, doctors also describe astrocytoma by its grade, which describes how much tumor cells look like healthy cells when viewed under a microscope.
 The doctor compares the tumor tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor cells looks similar to healthy tissue and contains different cell groupings, it is called differentiated or a low-grade tumor.
 If the tumor tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
 The tumor’s grade may help the doctor predict how quickly it will spread.
 In general, the lower the tumor’s grade, the better the prognosis.

 The grades of astrocytoma are:

 Information about the tumor’s grade and stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options .
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.